Ordina-Group/cursus-docker/markdown/continuousdelivery.md

   - Visibility Level: `Public`
 - Create project

-You can now check the sources (and change them if you like) using the GitLAB webinterface.
+You can now view the source files (and also change them) using the GitLAB webinterface.

 ## Setting up Jenkins